IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/index.md

 This Hands on Lab requires:

-* Access to the Git repository  https://github.com/fe01134/maximo_autoai that includes the data, Python Scripts, functions and Notebooks.
-Request access from  carlos.ferreira1@ibm.com
+* Your instructor can provide you access to the data, example Python Scripts, functions and Notebooks.

 * An account for IBM ID and An IBM Cloud Account Trial  [here](http://ibm.biz/maximo-dev-ibmcloud)